apify/crawlee/README.md

 #### Request List

 Provides way to handle a list of URLs to be crawled.
-Each URL is reprented using an instance of the Request class.
+Each URL is represented using an instance of the `Request` class.

 ```javascript
 const requestList = new Apify.RequestList({